en An official website of the U.S. Govt

 Special Condition Notice of Federal Tax Lien Filing – Third Party

-The IRS has You have been identified you as a nominee or alter ego of athe taxpayer named in the letter who owes a tax balance.
+The IRS has identified you as a nominee or alter ego of athe taxpayer named in the letter who owes a tax balance.

 The IRS has filed a Notice of Federal Tax Lien (NFTL) for the unpaid balances located on the Form 668(Y)(c) enclosed with the letter.